klaytn/klaytn-docs/docs/dapp/json-rpc/api-references/eth/transaction.md

 **Example - StateOverrides**

 Following the example above, let's test call using state overrides feature.
-* We will replace the bytecode of `0xbE3892d33620bE5aca8c75D39e7401871194d290` which is the address of KIP-7 already deployed (Check the above example).
+* We will replace the bytecode of `0xbE3892d33620bE5aca8c75D39e7401871194d290` which is the address of KIP-7 contract already deployed above (Check the above example).
 * The bytecode to be replaced is `6080604052600436106049576000357c0100000000000000000000000000000000000000000000000000000000900463ffffffff1680632e64cec114604e5780636057361d146076575b600080fd5b348015605957600080fd5b50606060a0565b6040518082815260200191505060405180910390f35b348015608157600080fd5b50609e6004803603810190808035906020019092919050505060a9565b005b60008054905090565b80600081905550505600a165627a7a723058207783dba41884f73679e167576362b7277f88458815141651f48ca38c25b498f80029`.
   * The original source code of this bytecode is below.